fffweb/Samples/RtdClocks/RtdClock-ExcelRtdServer/README.md

+﻿1, need to defin server
+2, get last
-﻿This project has the following NuGet package installed:
+This project has the following NuGet package installed:
 * ExcelDna.AddIn

 The add-in defines: